mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # Introduction

-This document specifies the CONNECT-IP method for IP {{RFC0791}} {{RFC8200}}
+This document specifies the CONNECT-IP method for IPv4 {{RFC0791}} and IPv6
-flows when they are proxied according to the MASQUE proposal over HTTP/3.
+{{RFC8200}} flows when they are proxied according to the MASQUE proposal over HTTP/3.

 The approach taken in this paper does not send the IP header as part of the payload between the client and proxy in order to reduce overhead.
-The target IP address in provided by the client as part of the CONNCT-IP request.
+The target IP address and other IP flow related information is provided by the client as part of the CONNCT-IP request.
 The sources address is selected by the proxy as further discussed below.
 Other information that might be needed to construct the IP header or to inform the client about information from received IP packets can be signalled separately.

 This proposal is based on the analysis provided in
-{{?I-D.westerlund-masque-transport-issues}} indicating that most information in the IP header can or even should be provided by the proxy as the IP communication endpoint without input needed from the client.
-The only information identified that require client interaction are ECN {{RFC3168}} and ICMP {{RFC0792}} {{RFC4443}} handling.
+{{?I-D.westerlund-masque-transport-issues}} indicating that most information in the IP header is either IP flow related or can or even should be provided by the proxy as the IP communication endpoint without input needed from the client.
+The only information identified that require client interaction are ECN {{RFC3168}}
+and ICMP {{RFC0792}} {{RFC4443}} handling.
 This document proposes an event-based handling for both, which may not provide unambiguous mapping to one specific IP packet that triggered the event but trades this off for lower overhead.

-DCSP
-{{RFC2474}} handling is considered as mainly used for local signalling and as such the proxy can handle it independently of any client input.
-However, as use of DSCP could be extended in future, the signal mechanism in MASQUE must be flexible enough to accommodate this or other future use cases based on potentially new IPv6 extension header or destination header options {{RFC8200}}.
+This document uses an IP flow definition that is tigher than just source and destination address of the IP packet.
+To reduce the overhead a number of IP header field values that are static in the context of an upper layer protocol, like UDP or TCP are associated with the Masque IP flow creation.
+These fields include the Protocol (IPv4) / Next Header (IPv6), IPv6 flow label, Diffserv Code Point (DSCP), TTL / Hop Limit.
+Where default value or locally generated values based on the Connect-IP context is often sufficient, signalling of other desired values may be desired in certain deployments.
+DCSP {{RFC2474}} is a challenge due to local domain dependency of the used DSCP values and what forwarding behavior and priority they represent.
+This indicates to at least ensure that there are room for future extensions for these cases or other future use cases based on potentially new IPv6 extension header or destination header options
+{{RFC8200}}.

+So CONNECT-IP method establish an outgoing IP flow, from the MASQUE server's external address to the by client specified target address.
+The method also enable reception and relaying of the reverse IP flow from the target address to the MASQUE server to ensure that return traffic can be received by the client.

 ## Definitions